ilikescience/mhs11/src/assets/writing/service-based-design-org.md

 Last year, I joined SimpleHealth with the mission of building a design org from scratch.
 On my first day, there were no in-house designers — just a rotating cast of freelance designers hired by various departments as they were needed.

 A blank slate is a design leader’s dream.
 Finally, I thought, an opportunity to correct every frustrating wrong I’d been cataloging in previous jobs.
-No more politics to navigate, no more entrenched habits, just me and the org chart.
+No politics to navigate, no entrenched habits, just me and the org chart.

 First question: _What does a good design org actually look like?_